neondatabase/reset-branch-action/README.md

 - `branch`: The name or id of the branch to reset.
 - `api_key`: An API key created in your Neon account.
 See [How to set up the NEON_API_KEY](#how-to-set-up-the-neon_api_key) for instructions.

+The action provides connection string as an output. `cs_*` optional inputs allow connection string to be configured.
+- `cs_role_name`: The output connection string db role name.
+- `cs_database`: The output connection string database name.
+- `cs_prisma`: Use prisma in output connection string or not.
+Default - 'false'.
+- `cs_ssl`: Add sslmode to the connection string.
+Supported values are: "require", "verify-ca", "verify-full", "omit".
+Default - 'require'.

 ### Outputs

 ```yaml